georgematheos/vs-app-backend/api.md

 * `op`: "removeApprovedVisitor" - The operation to perform is to remove an approved visitor.
 * `approvedVisitorUsername` - This is the username of the user who we would like to remove from the list.
 The server will handle the logic of removing this user.

 Removes an approved visitor from the approved visitors list of a user specified by `:listOwnerUsername` in the URL.
+Also note that the approved visitor must be a student, and the list owner must be a boarding student.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for either the user specified by `:listOwnerUsername` in the URL or the user specified by `approvedVisitorUsername` in the request body.